 - 1. Students participating in the Tamil Cultural and Academic Society of Durham Science Fair must have the student package. - 2.
-Complete the registration form for each project and the parent/guardian permission form for each participant and fax it to 905-492-1008 or email to info@tamilsocietydurham.com also call to verify at 905 999-8707. - 3.
-A non-refundable registration fee of \$ 20/contestent must be paid by cash or cheque to Tamil Cultural and Academic Society of Durham upon registration or latest by May 21st, 2012. - 4.
+Complete the registration form for each project and the parent/guardian permission form for each participant and fax it to 905-492-1008 or email to info@tamilsocietydurham.com, also call (905) 509-0993 to verify registration by May 17th, 2013. - 3.
+A non-refundable registration fee of \$20/contestent must be paid by cash or cheque to Tamil Cultural and Academic Society of Durham upon registration or latest by May 17th, 2013. - 4.
 Complete the project "Safety Checklist" and Project Summary form and include with your project board on the day of the fair. - 5.
 All questions regarding the fair should be addressed to the above number. - 6.
-Location: Pickering High School, Ajax
+Location: Pickering High School, 180 Church Street, Ajax ON L1T 2W7